Standing People Together Program

 It emerges from years of experience working alongside people with minimal civic voice, those who are scorned by power – be they communities desiccated by HIV/AIDS in Lesotho or ransacked by mining in Andean Peru; generationally unemployed single mothers in Liverpool or ambulatory waste pickers in Argentina; abhorred indigenous students in Australia or trauma-laden war survivors in Sri Lanka.

 The personal framework that knits this work together and has animated our values and methodologies as educators and activists is a commitment to an ethics of engagement that foregrounds, in the words of Gayatri Spivak, ‘learning to learn from below.’
-It is an anti-authoritarian, profoundly democratic stance, which presumes that the relationship of teacher with learner is mutable, and that the vernacular is a repository of wisdom.
+It is an anti-authoritarian, profoundly democratic stance, which presumes that the relationship of teacher with learner is fluid, and that the vernacular is a repository of wisdom.
 “Wisdom sits in Places”, as Keith Basso reminds us.